Photochromic lenses

 At John O’Connor Optometrists we stock HOYA Sensity, the latest innovation in photochromic lenses that provides unparalleled performance and outstanding user comfort.
 We also stock a massive range of fashionable and practical frames, which can be custom designed to suit your lifestyle and visual needs.
 Talk to our eye experts.
 They’ll help you choose the right lenses for your lifestyle and frames for your face.

-To see the everyone in their best light, come and talk to us or call 09 522 1283 to speak to our Newmarket optometrists.
+To see everyone in their best light, come and talk to us or call 09 522 1283 to speak to our Newmarket optometrists.
 To speak to an optometrist in Henderson call 09 836 1731.